 See Id.

 11 U.S.C.S 1325(a) includes a requirement for the confirmation of the plan that the Plan has to be proposed in good faith.
 In determining good faith the Court needs to look at the totality of the circumstances test”.
-Circumstances taken into consideration are: percentage of the proposed payment, debtor’s financial situation, debtor’s honesty in representing facts and other relevant facts that go to the core of the understanding of whether there was an abuse of Chapter 13 in proposed plan.
-Of course each judge has his/her guidelines for determining the good faith in filing of the Plan.
+Circumstances taken into consideration are: percentage of the proposed payment, debtor’s financial situation, debtor’s honesty in representing facts and other relevant facts that go to the core of the understanding of whether there was an abuse of Chapter 13 in the proposed plan.
+Of course, each judge has his/her guidelines for determining the good faith in filing of the Plan.
 See also In Re Elsie L. Herndon, 218 B.R.
 812; 1998 Bankr.
 LEXIS 310.

 A letter to the editor of the American Bankruptcy Institute (ABI) by Janet L. Chubb, Esq. in response to the article by Thomas E. Ray, 13-8 ABIJ 36.

 “Old” or “substantially old” taxes means here that the taxes are more than 3 years old from the date they are due, more than 2 years old from the date they were filed and 240 days old from the time they were assessed, with all the applicable stays.
 Please See §507(a)(8)(A)(ii).